alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p3-1-atas.md

 You should make sure the following details are given by your university/laboratory.

 * CAH3 code
-* SOC
+* SOC code
 * Full name, full postal address and email of your sponsor

-You will also need to provide information on:
+You will also need to provide your information on:

 * Previous studies
 * Previous and current employment (if applicable)